kimmiies/link-apprenticeship/README.md

 Dependencies
 ============

+Created a package.json with jasmine dependencies.

-Run 'npm install -g jasmine'
+In the case it does not work(it should), try 'npm install -g jasmine'

 Running Tests